metron-labs/secrets-manager-old/sdk/java/gcp/README.md

 * Key needs `Encrypt` and `Decrypt` permissions.

 # Set Up Authentication
-Before using Google Cloud APIs, you must authenticate your Python application.
+Before using Google Cloud APIs, you must authenticate your Java application.
 The easiest way to do this is by setting up a service account and downloading a service account key file (JSON).
 This service account should have the appropriate permissions to interact with the KMS API.

 *Go to the Google Cloud Console. *Navigate to IAM & Admin → Service Accounts. *Create a new service account or select an existing one. *Assign the necessary permissions (e.g., Cloud KMS Admin, or Cloud KMS CryptoKey Encrypter/Decrypter). *Download the private key JSON file.